Automotive Technology 1 - 9401

 Grade: 11, 12 — Credits: 2

 Automotive Technology is a course that trains students in the basics of automotive maintenance and light repair.
-Over the course of two years, students will learn the basic knowledge and skill sets outlined by the National Institute for Automotive Service Excellence (ASE)/National Automotive Technicians Education Foundation (NATEF).
-The skill sets include brakes, steering and suspension, manual drive train, automatic transmission/transaxles, engine repair, heating/air conditioning, electrical/electronic and engine performance.
-During the two years, students will obtain the basic skills required to enter the automotive repair industry as general service technicians; and at the completion of the two-year course enter industry as “B” Level Technicians.
+Over the course of two years, students will learn the basic knowledge and skill sets outlined by the National Institute for Automotive Service Excellence (ASE)/National Automotive Technicians Education Foundation.
+The skill sets include brakes, steering and suspension, manual drivetrain, automatic transmission/transaxles, engine repair, heating/air conditioning, electrical/electronic and engine performance.
+During the two years, students will obtain the basic skills required to enter the automotive repair industry as general service technicians; and at the completion of the two-year course enter industry as “B-Level” Technicians.
+Approved work clothes and shoes are a requirement.
 Articulated college credit may be available.
-Please see instructor for details.
+Please see the instructor for details.

 |Prerequisites:||“C” or better average in Algebra 1; preference is given to students with strong attendance patterns|